eanyanwu/ezeanyinabia.com/_posts/2019-07-27-operating-system-internals.md

 ## Virtualizing Memory

-We are not yet done with vitualization though.
+We are not yet done with virtualization though.
 The OS also needs to virtualize any shared hardware that processes might want to use.
 This includes memory.
 The virtual memory manager is responsible for giving proceses the illusion that they have a sequential block of memory to themselves.
 This is called the "address space" for process.

 This goal of this illusion is _easy of use_ and _protection_.
 It would be terrible to program in an environment where you needed to make sure you didn't overwrite some other program's memory.